A revised third chapter from my epic fantasy novel.

 ‘Then you’re blessed indeed.
 My boys Harfan and Hëkitarka are doing well, as is Isadora.’

 ‘I’m pleased to hear you’re getting on all right with her.’
-Airen remembered Leon’s reluctance when Mazgrim arranged his marriage to the queen’s sister Isadora; a hot-tempered, gawky brownie and black whiskers that grew so thickly that she looked like a wildcat.
+Airen remembered Leon’s reluctance when Mazgrim arranged his marriage to the queen’s sister Isadora; a hot-tempered, gawky brownie with black whiskers that grew so thickly that she looked like a wildcat.

 Leon chuckled, guessing his thoughts.
 ‘She’s not that bad.
 Life’s not been kind to her but inside she has a heart of gold.
 I left her behind in my fortress at Lutraudros, but it’s a cold, barren place.
 Mazgrim wanted to journey on looking for somewhere better.
 Things haven’t worked out.
 Airen, if you ever need to then Isadora and I would welcome you and your little one in Lutraudros.
 I often wish I were back there, for all its hardships.’